 As a rule, the readers currently on the market are wifi-capable, so that you can get the next book directly online from the eBook shop of your choice.
 Some brands in Germany even have free access to the T-online-hotspot (after registration via the bookseller) included.

-Good advice – a protective cover
+Good advice – a protective cover for the eReader

-Despite the improved robustness, I would advise you to buy the matching protective cover* with the reader.
+Despite the improved robustness, I would advise you to buy the matching protective cover* with the eReader.
 Unfortunately I took my time with it.
 I wanted to sew the cover from leftover fabric myself, but as it happens, I didn’t start right away.
-That’s why the Reader often poke unprotected in my backpack side pocket and now has two small pressure points on the display, where I sometimes have to guess which two letters are hidden in the mud.
+That’s why the eBook – Reader often poke unprotected in my backpack side pocket and now has two small pressure points on the display, where I sometimes have to guess which two letters are hidden in the mud.
 Often no problem, but it happens that two words would fit both from the visible letters and the content – with opposite statements.
 Well, wise from harm, that’s how you learn.
 He now has the protective cover and as I said, it still lasts for more than 5 years.

-About the size of the reader, that’s a matter of taste, a matter of eyes (although the font sizes can be adjusted gradually – also an advantage compared to books, especially when you get older) 🙂 Mine really only has postcard size and is pretty good for travelling.
+About the size of the eReader, that’s a matter of taste, a matter of eyes (although the font sizes can be adjusted gradually – also an advantage compared to books, especially when you get older) 🙂 Mine really only has postcard size and is pretty good for travelling.
 Not perfect – it can only display graphics and not yet maps or something… just font.
 It just doesn’t take up any space.
 It’s worth comparing the features when you buy it.

 Smaller low-cost eReaders are also often technically „slimmed down“.
 Not in terms of readability, but in terms of „all around“.
 Whether, for example, dictionaries can be integrated, whether wlan is „onboard“ or to what extent robustness is guaranteed, would be criteria that require testing.
 If you need all this, you will have to dig deeper into your pocket (dictionary is really great!).
 If you just want to read, even the simplest, cheapest eReader* will do it.